Mar 11, 2026

 Referring Domains: It is the number of unique domains linking to your site.
 If you get 10 links from different sites, it provides far more value than getting 10 links from a single site.

-Here, the DA score varies from 83 to 95.
-So the average DA score is very high in this niche.
 Similarly, in the health niche, we searched for the keyword “healthy foods for liver patients”.
-And here are the results of the website DA scores for the top 11 domains:
+Below are the DA scores of the top 11 domains:

-The DA scores of the top ranking sites in this niche are relatively low compared to the above mentioned.
-A site with as low as 24 DA is ranking on the first page here.
-And the DA of most of the sites is around 50 to 60+.
-Based on our research, here is the average Moz domain authority of top ranking sites in other niches.
+The DA of most of the sites is around 50 to 60+.
+Based on our research, here is the average Moz Domain Authority of ranking sites in other niches.

 | Niche | Average DA of Top 10 Sites |